AIS shopCareers

 Alan McConnell

-Alan is the HP Coach Development Lead (NSWIS).He has extensive experience across the Australian Sporting System supporting coaches and athletes.
-A former AFL and AFLW head coach Alan was the first employee at GWS Giants and hence has extensive experience in establishing and driving High Performance environments.
+Alan is the HP Coach Development Lead at NSWIS.
+He brings extensive experience across the Australian sporting system, supporting coaches and athletes.
+A former AFL and AFLW head coach, he was the first employee at the GWS Giants and helped establish and drive high performance environments.
 His career spans teaching, talent pathways, national academies and major consultancy roles, including reviews for Cricket Australia and Football Australia.
-A recipient of the AFL’s Neale Daniher Lifetime Achievement Award, and a Life Member of the GWS Giants Alan remains committed to continual learning and developing Australia’s next generation of high‑performance coaches.
+Alan is a recipient of the AFL Neale Daniher Lifetime Achievement Award and is a Life Member of the GWS Giants.
+He remains committed to continuous learning and to developing Australia’s next generation of high-performance coaches.
+He leads with a focus on practical impact, collaboration, and building world class coaching environments that deliver sustained success across the Australian high performance sport system.

 • Belinda Stowell